mikewest/mikewest.org/_posts/2009-01-10-centralized-bug-tracking.markdown

 - corporateculture
 - work
 - bestpractice
-Teaser: 'I liked many things about working at Yahoo.
-I''m coming to realize that
-    what I (in hindsight) like _most_ is probably the piece of software I thought about the _least_ positively, namely Yahoo''s mostly centralized and completely open bug tracking system: Bugzilla.
-We abused it more than a bit, attempting to layer task and project management on top of a system that wasn''t really designed to support it, but all told, Bugzilla made my work life better.'
-Title: Centralized Bug Tracking
-layout: post
 ---
 I liked many things about working at Yahoo.
 I'm coming to realize that what I (in hindsight) like _most_ is probably the piece of software I thought about the _least_ positively, namely Yahoo's mostly centralized and completely open bug tracking system: Bugzilla.
 We abused it more than a bit, attempting to layer task and project management on top of a system that wasn't really designed to support it, but all told, Bugzilla made my work life better.